demental/cap-taffy/README.md

 ### Usage

+If you're using bundler, add the following to your `Capfile`

+    require "bundler/setup"

-To start, add the following to your `Capfile`
+Then, add the following to your `Capfile`

     require 'cap-taffy/db'